wbs-pro/wbs-pro.github.io/content/index.md

 ---
 # Hey there 👋

 I'm William, a self-taught Digital Artist, and this is my digital garden.
-If you're here as a recruiter, here's a link to my most recent resume: [📄Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae)
+If you're here as a recruiter, here's a link to my most recent resume: [📄 Reactive Resume](https://rxresu.me/william.bs.pro/en-curriculum-vitae)

 ## About Me